Skip to content

 CSV, TSV, XLSX, or XLS.
 Parsed locally.

-Drop anywhere on the page or click to choose
+Drop anywhere on the page or use the picker below

 CSV, TSV, XLSX, XLS.
 Excel uses the first worksheet.